qwaneu/qwaneu.github.io/_drafts/hexagonal-frontend-example.md

 Adapter tests are valuable, because they force us to understand the service we are adapting, and help us pinpoint problems if there ever are any.

-We hope we have illustrated that API adapters are secondary adapters that:
+We have illustrated that API adapters are secondary adapters that:
 - **perform API calls**, in this case using the [axios](https://github.com/axios/axios) library
 - **map data** to and from domain objects, preferably in separate functions to make code more glanceable
-- **handle errors**, converting these to a relevant thing or an error
+- **handle errors**, convert these to a relevant error or sometimes a [Null object](http://wiki.c2.com/?NullObject)

 ## Summary